Alberto Izquierdo: Cortes of Aragon

 In March 2023, Izquierdo was named party candidate for the 2023 Aragonese regional election, given that there was no other candidacy.
 He was the only party member elected to the Cortes of Aragon, a fall from three in the previous election.
 He said that he was open to collaborate with any other party.
 In July, Izquierdo was a candidate in the Teruel constituency in the 2023 Spanish general election.

 In February 2025, on the order of a local court, the 2021 PAR Congress was nullified due to voter irregularities.
 Izquierdo was voted the new president with 95% of the only 158 voters.

+In the campaign for the snap 2026 Aragonese regional election, Izquierdo accused Vox of being run from Madrid and wanting to send Aragon's water to the Region of Murcia.
+He also accused Teruel Existe of being a "complete lie" that had supported prime minister Pedro Sánchez's actions allegedly against the interests of Aragon.
+He lost his seat as PAR took 1.24% of the vote, ending its 43-year presence in the Cortes.
+The party finished eighth overall, behind Se Acabó La Fiesta, which also won no seats; he congratulated Chunta Aragonesista for their gains.